Code

 TimeTagger

-Web backend
+Web

-Asgineer is a truely minimalistic async web framework based on the awesome uvicorn.
+Asgineer is a truely minimalistic async web framework based on the awesome Uvicorn.
 It allows one to create bloody fast web servers that are easy to maintain.

 Fastuaparser is a small utility to parse user-agent strings, focussed on speed.